What to Expect from Your Internship

 Rather than completing an internship for course credit, another option to document your internship is to get it recognized on your academic transcript.
 To do this, students must contact the Career Development Center.

-For more details on academic credit, visit Academic Guidelines for Internship Courses.
+For more details on academic credit, visit the Academic Guidelines for Internship Courses.

 For more details on transcript recognition, visit Career Development Center Co-ops/Internships.